protontypes/open-sustainable-technology/README.md

 - [BirdNET-Go](https://github.com/tphakala/birdnet-go) - Realtime BirdNET soundscape analyzer.

 ### Biomass

+> **What?** The total quantity of living organisms of one species or all the species in a community.

+> **How?** These tools help estimate and calculate biomass and potential natural vegetation.

 - [Forest Carbon database](https://github.com/forc-db/ForC) - Global Forest Carbon Database.
 - [fgeo.biomass](https://github.com/forestgeo/fgeo.biomass) - Calculate biomass with allometric equations from the allodb package and ForestGEO data.
 - [BIOMASS](https://github.com/umr-amap/BIOMASS) - An R package for estimating aboveground biomass and its uncertainty in tropical forests.